holyavkin/Public/codex.md

 - Owning a gun should illegal.
 - It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.
 - Guaranteed basic income should be a thing available to everyone.
+- Driver's license might be given person earlier if person will pass psychological test.
+- There should be no boundaries between countries.
+Every one has a right to travel/live anywhere where he/she wants.
+- Everyone should have health score: which might be calculated by several criterias.
+-

+#### 6C.
+Opinions: Education
 - Free college education should be available to everyone who wants it.
-- Driver's license might be given person earlier if person will pass psychological test.
+- There should be a religion science in the school which expains the differentiality and combination for every major religion.
+- In schools children should pick up any science they want and finish the project (Montessori, Bill Gates school)

 ### 7. Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.